-Of course, most of us have "enough" yarn (although, arguably, there's no such thing), but do you have enough for the project you want to make?
+Of course most of us have "enough" yarn (although, arguably, there's no such thing), but do you have enough for the project you want to make?

 How much yarn does your pattern call for?

 When calculating yarn amounts, you should ALWAYS go with how many yards or meters the pattern calls for.
 Do NOT go by how many skeins it calls for, because different yarns have different amounts in each skein, and the yarn you're using may have much more or much less than the yarn they used in the pattern.
-You should also NOT go by how many *grams or ounces it calls for, since different kinds of yarns weigh differently and this is a less accurate measurement.
+You should also NOT go by how many *grams or ounces it calls for, since different types of yarns weigh differently and this is a less accurate measurement.

 Ideally, your pattern should tell you how many yards (or meters) you need exactly by saying something like, "You'll need 200 yards of yarn A and 50 yards of yarn B."

 Many patterns will instead tell you how many skeins of a specific yarn you need.
 For instance, they'll say something like, "You need 5 skeins of Malabrigo Worsted."
 Hopefully if they say this, they'll also tell you how many yards are in each skein of the yarn, usually written like so: "(100% merino wool; 210 yards / 192 meters; 100 grams)."
 In this case, you would be able to easily calculate that 5 skeins of Malabrigo Worsted at 210 yards each would be 1050 yards total.

 If they only list the specific yarn and don't give you the yardage of each skein, you should look up the yarn on Ravelry to find out how many yards are in each skein, then do the same math above.
 Ravelry has a LOT of yarns listed in their database, so even if you're skeptical, it's worth searching there first for the info you need.